 The inner child is a part of our childhood that impacts our adult life and behavior patterns.
 This part of the “self” lives in the unconscious realm, which we are not aware of always.
 Your inner child is free-spirited, loving, and creative.
 It is your authentic self, with all the qualities that you are born with.
 It is that part of your personality that still thinks, feels, and acts like a child.

-The Concept of Inner Child Meditation
+Inner Child Meditation Concept

 The meditation process of the ‘child within’ symbolizes a conscious way to acknowledge, admit, accept and be aware of all those emotional traumas, disturbing thoughts and repressed feelings.